vkozubal/plushcare/README.md

 HOW TO:

-Apply migration and run server
+Apply migration and run server.
+Database is populated with patients and doctors.
 ```bash
 python manage.py migrate booking
 python manage.py runserver